How to Buy a Queen Bee

 And believe it or not, you can buy a queen online and have her shipped right to your front door.
 Now, whether she will arrive alive is another question but many queens are shipped through the mail each season.

-Placing a Queen Order
+Placing Your Queen Order

 These are the most common steps in buy a queen for your hive.